 in the Energy Corridor

-We’ve got Healthy Lunch Near you
+We’ve got a Healthier Option for Lunch Near you

 Cobblestone Market Café is a fast, casual and comfortable café.
 This is a great place to dine-in or grab a meal on-the-go!
 Our Lunch Menu offers our customers homemade and healthier alternatives by providing Fresh roasted Beef and Turkey, grilled antibiotic Free Chicken breast and marinated veggies, all prepared to provide the freshest ingredients for our sandwiches and salads.
 We even have Vegetarian and Vegan offerings that are created with marinated and grilled vegetables that are flavorful!

 Our breakfast menu is made to order with fresh ingredients, and plenty of variety.
 Short on time?
 Call it in for a quick pick up!

 At Cobblestone we offer a hot and fresh country breakfast with eggs any way you want ‘em.
 We have hearty, three-egg omelets that you create with three yummy ingredients.
 You can make it low in cholesterol with just egg whites too.